The Flying Saucer Pie Company, Mural and Exploring Mars

 Below is a fascinating video showing what Curiosity has accomplished as well as some of the earlier Mars rovers.

-Getting back to The Flying Saucer Pie Company…they operate every day of the week except Sundays and Mondays.
-Their normal hours of operation are from 8AM to 7PM.
-The pies are sold on a first come first serve basis and no reservations or holds can be placed nor prepayments made.
+Getting back to The Flying Saucer Pie Company they operate every day of the week except Sundays and Mondays.
+Their regular hours of operation are from 8 AM to 7 PM, and they are at 436.
+W. Crosstimbers Road, Houston, Texas 77018.
+The pies are sold on a first-come, first-serve basis, and no reservations or holds can be made nor prepayments done.

 To see a listing of what pies they offer and the prices, click here.